<nav class="navbar" id="navbar">

 Anglo American AAL.L 3.5% 10 Post-restructuring, focused portfolio with copper core

-Kazatomprom KAP.L 5.1% 9 World’s largest uranium producer, structural deficit play
+Kazatomprom KAP.L 5.1% 9 World’s largest uranium producer, structural deficit play.
+See uranium stocks guide for full sector context.

 Fresnillo FRES.L 2.4% 18 Silver & gold producer, leveraged to precious metals rally